Thalliacaveionn/crawler_for_articles/README.md

+# Crawler for read articles
+This solution crawls articles from the www.bbc.com site, cleans the returned response, stores this response in BigQuery (Google Cloud), and makes it available for search through a python API.

+# Requirementes:
+python 3.12

-# crawler_for_articles
+# Pip install requirements:
-Esta solução que rastreia artigos de sites de notícias, limpa a resposta retornada, armazena esta resposta no BigQuery (Google Cloud) e disponibiliza para pesquisa por meio de uma API python.

-Requirementes: python 3.12, scrapy, readability-lxml, Google Cloud SDK
+scrapy, readability-lxml, google-cloud-bigquery

 # Create the Scrapy Project:
 Using the command

-`scrapy startproject news_crawler
+`scrapy startproject article_creawler`
-cd news_crawler`
+`cd article_creawler`

+# Create a new spider:
+`scrapy genspider guardian_spider bbc_article_spider`